logo

 You can combine learning and play easily by using songs, dances, toys, and lots of physical activity.
 One excellent idea is to use a Spanish-only puppet!

-Find a funny puppet at a thrift store and give it a Spanish name together.
-Tell your child that this puppet only speaks Spanish so anytime they communicate together (you are the puppet, of course!), your child has to try really hard to remember the vocabulary they’ve learned.
+Find a funny puppet at a thrift store and name it in Spanish.
+Tell your child that this puppet only speaks Spanish, so anytime they communicate together (you are the puppet, of course), your child has to try really hard to remember the vocabulary they’ve learned.

 6. Add Spanish to established routines